-Busy Kidz in Folsom offers safe, fun play zoneBy: Laura Newell, Features Editor
+Busy Kidz in Folsom offers safe, fun play zoneBy: Laura Newell, Of the Telegraph

 FOLSOM, CA - Busy Kidz in Folsom is a unique experience for kids and parents – and during Folsom’s recent rainy days, it is just another option for letting kids safely release some built-up energy.

 Owner and director Orna Harel opened the location to give parents a safe place to play with their kids while having a little mommy time too.

 Molly Mix, Busy Kidz marketing director, lives in Folsom and works with Harel.

 “I worked as a teacher at Sundance Montisorri in Folsom for five years before coming here,” Mix said.
 I taught Orna’s daughter.”

 As mother’s themselves, the women wanted to use their skills to create a unique setting at Busy Kidz for children to play and learn at the same time while being supervised by parents.